The FISA Story: Meeting a Challenge

 Their determined attempts did score some success, in gaining access to free textbooks, some limited school health services, and school property tax exemption.
-Helpful as these achievements were, however, they did not bring the kind of relief that was required for long term needs, perhaps even survival.
+Helpful as these concessions were, however, they did not bring the kind of relief that was required for long term needs, perhaps even for survival.

 The major consideration in the formulation of the constitution was whether to form a federation of schools or a federation of associations.
 The latter was chosen, so that no one point of view would receive a majority of votes by the sheer weight of its numbers.
 Thus a federation of associations was formed, with all associations, regardless of size, having an equal vote in policy making, even though fees were to be paid on a per student basis.
 It was accepted that the associations that had the most students would benefit the most when eventual success was achieved.

-Moreover, it was argued that since the Federation would be pursuing the acceptance of a minority point of view, it should grant equal rights to minorities within its own membership.
+Moreover, it was argued, since the Federation would be pursuing the acceptance of a minority point of view, it should grant equal rights to minorities within its own membership.

 After a series of meetings during the year 1965, the Federation of Independent School Associations in British Columbia (FISA BC) was formally founded on January 19, 1966, a, year and three months after the first exploratory meeting had been held.
 That historic meeting took place in the library of Corpus Christi School in Vancouver, where the late Archbishop James Carney, an enthusiastic backer, was the parish priest at the time.